By Akiva Steinmetz-Silber

 When I think about my evolving approach to relationships, I can’t express strongly enough how important it has been to build my own community, which includes people with many different kinds of identities.
 In doing so, I’ve learned that by embracing who I am, I can better understand what I want and need in my relationships and express myself much more confidently.
 When I’m true to what I want, I don’t worry so much about “fitting in.”

 In fact, I’ve begun to embrace not fitting in, and this has helped me develop a broader and more diverse community.
 I hope that what readers will take away from all this is that you really don’t have to “fit in” at all, as long as you feel safe and embrace being yourself.
 You’re already perfect the way you are.

 Akiva is a writer, creative thinker, and nonprofit administrator who lives and works in New York City.
-He also DJs, makes music, and practices goju-ryu karate.
+They also DJ, make music, and practice goju-ryu karate.
 Major interests include gender, religion, politics, and culture, to name just a few.
-His favorite drinks are coffee and single malt whiskey.
-You can find him on Facebook, Twitter, and Instagram.
+Their favorite drinks are coffee and single malt whiskey.
+You can find them on Facebook, Twitter, and Instagram.